matrix-org/matrix-spec-proposals/proposals/3963-oblivious-matrix-over-https.md

 Typical usage flow of Oblivious MoH:
 1. A client has an identity on Homeserver A, but would like to connect through Homeserver B. It knows the domain name of both.
-2. The client first needs to initialize OMoH by obtaining a trusted private key from Homeserver A.
+2. The client first needs to initialize OMoH by obtaining a trusted ephemeral public key from Homeserver A.
    * First, as a sanity check the client will query Homeserver B for its OMoH capabilities.
      `GET /.well-known/matrix/moh` -> `200 OK; application/json`
-   * Verifying that Homeserver B declares support for both the `/relay` and `/getCapabilities` endpoint, the client requests Homeserver B to fetch OMoH capabilities from Homeserver A. This also includes Homeserver A's TLS certificate.
+   * Verifying that Homeserver B declares support for both the `/relay` and `/getCapabilities` endpoint, the client requests Homeserver B to fetch OMoH capabilities from Homeserver A. The response is signed using the X.509 TLS certificate of Homeserver A.
      `GET /_matrix/client/v1/obliviousMoh/getCapabilities` ->
      `200 OK; application/json`
-   * The client verifies that the TLS certificate is valid and does match Homeserver A's domain, and caches the public key contained within.
+   * The client verifies that the cryptographic signature is valid, does match Homeserver A's domain, and is issued by a trusted Certificate Authority.
+It then caches the returned ephemeral public key.
-3. The client initializes a OMoH request by encapsulating a regular Matrix API request inside a JSON container which details the nature of the HTTP request (method, MIME, path).
-It then genereates an ephemeral asymmetric keypair of its own, and attaches the public key and ciphersuite string to the container.
-   The container is then encrypted using Homeserver A's public key, and forwarded to Homeserver B's OMoH relay endpoint as a blob.
+3. The client initializes a OMoH request by encapsulating a regular Matrix API request inside a JSON container which details the nature of the HTTP request (method, headers, MIME, path).
+It encrypts this payload with AES, and attaches the randomly generated key and IV / nonce to the container.
+It is then encrypted a second time with RSA using Homeserver A's ephemeral public key, and forwarded to Homeserver B's OMoH relay endpoint as a blob.
 The client specifies Homeserver A's domain as the target homeserver in a HTTP header, "Target".
    `POST /_matrix/client/v1/obliviousMoh/relay;`
    `application/oblivious-moh-request`
    * Homeserver B now decides whether the request should be forwarded.
-It first checks a cached list of homeservers recently queried via `/getCapabilities` for a valid match, and failing that, queries the target homeserver directly for its well-known MoH capabilities before proceeding.
+It first checks a cached list of homeservers recently queried via `/getCapabilities` for a valid match, and failing that, queries the target homeserver directly for its `.well-known` MoH capabilities before proceeding.
 It will forward the request only if the target homeserver validly declares support for the `/incoming` endpoint; otherwise the request is dropped and a 502 Bad Gateway is returned.
-   * Homeserver B now relays the OMoH request to Homeserver A.
+   * Homeserver B relays the OMoH request to Homeserver A.
      `POST /_matrix/server/v1/obliviousMoh/incoming;`
      `application/oblivious-moh-request`
-4. Homeserver A has now received an anonymous OMoH request and attempts to decrypt it via its TLS private key.
-It then validates that the content is indeed valid JSON, and converts the container back to a normal HTTP request.
+4. Homeserver A has now received an anonymous OMoH request and attempts to decrypt it using every ephemeral keypair it currently considers valid.
+If a valid OMoH header is detected, it will attempt to decrypt the payload using the specified key and nonce.It then validates that the plaintext content is indeed valid JSON, and converts the container back to a normal HTTP request.
-   The request is then looped back into the destination API endpoint.
+   The request is then looped back to the destination API endpoint.
-5. The endpoint returns a response to the request, which is then encapsulated inside a JSON container similar to before, and encrypted using the private key and ciphersuite requested by the client.
+5. The endpoint returns a response to the request, which is then encapsulated inside a JSON container similar to before, and encrypted using the key and ciphersuite requested by the client.
 The homeserver returns the encrypted blob as a response to Homeserver B's OMoH request.
    `200 OK; application/oblivious-moh-request`
 6. Homeserver B passes the response back to the client.
    `200 OK; application/oblivious-moh-request`
-7. The client decrypts the blob using its ephemeral private key, and converts the container back to a normal HTTP response, which is then transparently returned to the function or program which initiated the request.
+7. The client decrypts the blob using the key specified in the request, and converts the container back to a normal HTTP response, which is transparently returned to the function or program which initiated the request.

 The OMoH endpoints are stateless throughout.
-One to two requests occur when a client attempts OMoH connection to a homeserver domain which it does not have the TLS certificate for.
+One to two requests occur when a client attempts OMoH connection to a homeserver domain which it does not have a current ephemeral key for.
 Afterwards, all Matrix client requests are translated transparently into OMoH requests, which makes a client using OMoH functionally almost indistinguishable compared to a client using the relay homeserver directly without Oblivious MoH.

 ```
 |Alice              |                   |